On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: A Tight Semidefinite Relaxation for n <= 3

 In matrix form, these valid constraints are expressed as

-Note that the first two of these matrix inequalities provide lower bounds on the components of $X$, whereas the third provides upper bounds.
+Note that two of these matrix inequalities provide lower bounds on the components of $X$, whereas the third provides upper bounds.
 In addition, the right-hand side of $X \le xe^T$ is non-symmetric, and so this single inequality captures both $X_{ij} \le x_i$ and $X_{ij} \le x_j$ for all $i \le j$.
-Also note that the diagonal inequalities of $X \le xe^T$ ensure $\diag(X) \le x$, a strengthening of the constraint $\diag(X) \le e$ in Theorem \ref{the:KimKojima}.
+Also note that the diagonal inequalities of $X \le xe^T$ ensure $\diag(X) \le x$, a strengthening of the constraint $\diag(X) \le e$ in Proposition \ref{pro:KimKojima}.

+The SDP relaxation, which incorporates the RLT constraints, is known to be tight for $n=2$ for all data inputs $(Q,c)$: